Kortemme-Lab/loop_modeling/input/README.rst

     are not located near the loop being sampled.
 This set maybe useful for debugging a protocol that's having a hard time loading ions.

+full\_*.pdbs, mini\_*.pdbs ions\_*.pdbs
+    Versions of the above lists specific to particular methods.

 structures
     The directory containing all the PDB and loop files used by the benchmark.
+    The .pdb files are in the standard (RCSB) numbering.

+structures\loop_definitions.json
-    The .pdb files are in the standard (non-Rosetta) numbering. loop_definitions.json contains the definition of all loops in PDB numbering as given in Mandell, Coutsias, & Kortemme (doi:10.1038/nmeth0809-551).
+    Contains the definition of all loops as given in Mandell, Coutsias, & Kortemme (doi:10.1038/nmeth0809-551) in PDB numbering.

+structures\rcsb\original
+    The PDB files as downloaded from the RCSB website.

+structures\rcsb\pruned
+    The RCSB files with the loop residues and surrounding sidechains removed.
+These are the input files for generic methods.

+structures\rosetta\preminimized
+    The original RCSB files minimized in the Rosetta force field.

+structures\rosetta\pruned
+    The preminimized structures above with the loop residues and surrounding sidechains removed.
     The .loop.json files contain the loop definitions in PDB numbering using a JSON format recognized by Rosetta.

+structures\rosetta\kic
+    The pruned structures above with the loop residue backbone atoms (N, CA, C only) added in a non-native conformation (see ``preparation/README.rst``).
+These structures are used for the CCD, KIC, and NGK Rosetta loop modeling methods.
 The .loop files contain the loop definitions in the older Rosetta loop file format which uses Rosetta numbering.
-These files are used in the Rosetta methods contained in the repository.

 preparation
-    In principle, the directory containing the scripts that were used to prepare the benchmark structures.
-In practice, these scripts don't work right now and I don't know exactly how the structures were prepared.
-See ``preparation/README.rst`` for more information.
+    This directory containing the scripts that were used to prepare the benchmark structures.
+At present, details for the preminimization Rosetta step are incomplete.
+The "pruning" scripts are available here.

 fragments
     Fragment files used by some of the protocols (e.g. CCD and KIC with fragments)  These files contain coordinates of peptide fragments in the PDB with sequence similarity to the loops in the benchmark.

 Adding structures